 • Sold after seven years: NZ's most expensive home getting new owner

 • Premium - Ranked: 2019's most expensive national NZ property sales so far - results might surprise

 The foreign buyer ban followed Herald revelations PayPal co-founder and Silicon Valley billionaire Peter Thiel gained citizenship despite spending just 12 days in the country.

 Thiel joined film director James Cameron, investment guru Julian Robertson and an unnamed Chinese e-commerce boss among those snapping up New Zealand luxury getaways and billionaire boltholes over the last decade.

 The Herald used public records and data by analysts Valocity to uncover the decade's most expensive property sales and the mega-rich who bought them.

-Joining international big hitters on the list of buyers and sellers were Lord of the Rings actor Karl Urban, former Prime Minister Sir John Key and a host of Kiwi rich-listers.
+Joining international big hitters on the list of buyers and sellers were former Prime Minister Sir John Key and a host of Kiwi rich-listers.

 Read below for a list of the most expensive property sales for each year in the last decade plus a selection of other notable transactions.

 10 Jackson Cres, Mahurangi, north of Auckland